-Modern fungal systematics is based upon analysis of a plethora of different genes, but morphology and ultra-structure in the hyphal cells are also important.
+Modern fungal systematics is based upon genetic analysis.
+However, and structure of the hyphal cells are also important.

 Below you will find an overview of recognised phyla.
 You can either use the interactive presentation, where you can zoom into each phylum and find information about the phylum-characteristics and pictures of representatives, or you can find the same information in plain text below.

-Phylum Basidiomycota (club fungi) is the next-to-most species rich phylum in the fungal kingdom.
+Phylum Basidiomycota (club fungi) is the second most species rich phylum in the fungal kingdom.
 Here, we find the majority of the fungi with conspicuous fruit bodies, such as gill fungi, boletes, puffballs, bracket fungi, chanterelles and jelly fungi, but also plant parasites without basidiocarps such as rust and smut fungi.
-Like Ascomycota, the hyphae are septated, but the spores are seated on stalks (sterigmata) on a club-shaped basidium.
-The ecological span is great: plant (seldom animal) parasites, saprotrophes and mycorrhiza – but lichens are very rare.
+Like Ascomycota, the hyphae are septated, but the spores are on stalks (sterigmata) on a club-shaped basidium.
+The ecological span is great: plant (seldom animal) parasites, saprotrophs and mycorrhiza – but lichens are very rare.

 Phylum Mucoromycota (pin moulds) is a part of the former Zygomycota (zygote fungi) which is polyphyletic and now divided into two phyla.
 The fungi of both phyla have immotile spores and no flagellate stages.
 The mycelium is prominent, but unseptated.
-The sexual process produces a zygosporangium, usually serving as a resting “spore”.
+Sexual reproduction produces a zygosporangium, usually serving as a resting “spore”.
 Mitospores are very common and often produced inside globose sporangia as we can see in the common grey pin moulds on bread or jam.
 Mucoromycota comprises saprotrophes in soil, plant remains or food; occasionally parasites.
-Some species of Mucoromycota form ectomycorrhiza; for example Endogone, a small, truffle-like fungi.
+Some species of Mucoromycota form ectomycorrhiza; for example, Endogone, a small, truffle-like fungi.
 The order Glomales is ecologically important since all species form arbuscular mycorrhiza with green plants.
 Many grasses (Poaceae) have this kind of mycorrhiza.
-Arbuscular mycorrhiza are quite possibly not so prominent in arctic and alpine climate compared with e.g. temperate regions, but they may also just be overlooked.
+Arbuscular mycorrhiza are not so prominent in arctic and alpine climate compared with temperate regions, however they may also just be overlooked.

 Phylum Chytridiomycota (chytrids) is often considered as the most basal fungal group.
 The fungi have flagellated spores (zoospores) and gametes, a characteristic that is considered primitive in the fungal kingdom.
 They are unicellular or produce a slight mycelium without septa.
-Most species live in fresh water, either as saprotrophes on dead plants, algae and animals, or as parasites on plants and animals.
+Most species live in fresh-water, either as saprotrophs on dead plants, algae and animals, or as parasites on plants and animals.
 Many, however, are also found in soil.

-Phylum Neocallimastigomycota (rumen fungi) is similar to Chytridiomycota, but the fungi are anaerobic, lack mitochondria, and live inside the gastrointestinal tracts of herbivore mammals, where they break down cellulose or hemicellulose.
+Phylum Neocallimastigomycota (rumen fungi) is similar to Chytridiomycota, but the fungi are anaerobic, lack mitochondria, and live inside the gastrointestinal tracts of herbivorous mammals, where they break down cellulose or hemicellulose.